nastevens/stvimhelper/README.md

 Plug 'nastevens/stvimhelper', { 'do': 'pipx install --force .', 'for': 'vimwiki' }
 ```

+With that inserting a link from the clipboard is bound to <C-L> in insert mode.

 ## License

 Copyright (c) 2021, Nick Stevens <nick@bitcurry.com>